rahildoshi97/materforge/paper/paper.md

 To manage this complexity, researchers often resort to manual interpolation, custom scripting to handle different data formats, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
-While valuable resources like the NIST WebBook [@nist_webbook] and libraries such as CoolProp [@coolprop] exist;
-they primarily provide raw data without the integrated processing needed to unify these varied formats.
+While valuable resources like the NIST WebBook [@nist_webbook] and libraries such as CoolProp [@coolprop] exist, they primarily provide raw data without the integrated processing needed to unify these varied formats.
 Similarly, specialized CALPHAD databases [@calphad] are powerful but often require proprietary software and do not easily integrate with general-purpose simulation codes.

-This gap forces the development of ad hoc solutions, hindering workflow efficiency and the adoption of FAIR data principles [@wilkinson2016fair].
+This gap often leads to the development of ad hoc solutions, hindering workflow efficiency and the adoption of FAIR data principles [@wilkinson2016fair].
 MaterForge was created to bridge this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution to handle these disparate data sources.
 By combining a user-friendly YAML configuration with powerful backend processing,